Osteoarthritis of the Knee

 Bone Spur Formation

-If these methods are not helpful injection of platelet rich plasma (PRP) or other types of Regenerative Medicine are the next step treatment options.
+If these methods are not a helpful injection of platelet-rich plasma (PRP) or other types of Regenerative Medicine are the next step in treatment options.

 Surgical options such as Knee Replacement is considered a last resort treatment.

 NorTex Spine & Joint Institute

 Is proud to be the leader of non-surgical treatments for a variety of spine-related problems offered by Dr. Ghalambor, Harvard Trained, Fellowship Trained, and Board Certified Specialist.

 We offer consultations and treatments in our affiliated clinics in Plano, McKinney, Frisco, Lewisville, Wylie, Celina, Garland, Allen, Addison, and Dallas in Texas.

 Want to talk more about your Back Pain, Neck Pain, or other Spine related problems?